Unisex public toilet: Transgender and gender nonconforming people

 Hate crimes have taken place following transgender people using a bathroom.
 Alexa Negrón Luciano of Puerto Rico was shot and killed just hours after being reported to police for using a women's bathroom.
 Hate speech and gun shots can be heard in a video of the killing, causing investigators to treat this incident as motivated by transphobia.
-There are several news reports of transgender people being denied access, being forced to leave after appearing to have used the "wrong" bathroom, being made to use a bathroom that does not align with their identity, getting harassed, getting beaten, and getting arrested.
+There have been a number of incidents covered by the news of transgender people being denied access, being forced to leave after appearing to have used the "wrong" bathroom, being made to use a bathroom that does not align with their identity, being harassed, being beaten, and being arrested.

 In the early twenty-first century, with increased coverage of the transgender community, there have been some initiatives calling for unisex public toilets, instead of only male and female ones, to better accommodate genderqueer individuals.
 Sex-separation of public toilets began gaining traction as a controversial issue in US politics in 2010.
 This has become an increasingly contentious issue, as shown in the battles over North Carolina's 2016 Public Facilities Privacy & Security Act, among other bathroom bills.
 Several groups and organizations, whether in person or online, exist in order to combat attitudes and bills that oppose transgender individuals.
 For instance, the Transgender Law Center's "Peeing in Peace" is a pamphlet that serves as a resource guide full of information on harassment, safe public toilet campaigns and legal information.

 While transgender public toilet usage has been labelled by many as a moral panic, the ongoing discourse continues to have significant impacts on this group.

 Criticism

-Some opponents of unisex public toilets argue that eliminating sex-separation entirely or identifying unisex spaces as the norm is not inclusive to women.
+Some opponents of multi-user unisex public toilets argue that eliminating sex-separation entirely or identifying unisex spaces as the norm is not inclusive to women.
 They believe that women and children are more likely to be harassed and sexually assaulted there compared to sex-segregated public toilets.
-Safety in public toilets remains a serious issue for women.
+Safety in public toilets is still a serious issue for women.
 The recording of women in private spaces without their consent is also an issue.

-Supporters of single-sex toilets point to the specific needs of women, such as menstrual hygiene, and argue that these require sex-segregation in public toilets, for reasons of personal comfort and privacy, and argue that this is especially true for teenage girls.
-Other concerns include that unisex toilets may be avoided by women, leading to both discomfort to women and wasting funds.
-Supporters of sex-segregated toilets argue that both males and females may feel "awkward" having to share a toilet with the opposite sex.
-A publication in 2018 argued that the scholarship on the history of sex-separation is flawed and places too much emphasis on the negative sides of sex separation in public toilets for women, ignoring aspects of safety for women from sexual harassment.
-It says these false narratives should be corrected and there is also a need for more innovative solutions.
+Supporters of retaining the single-sex designation for communal toilets point to the specific needs of women, such as menstrual hygiene.
+They argue that these require sex-segregation in public toilets for reasons of personal comfort and privacy, especially among teenage girls.
+Other concerns include that multi-user unisex toilets may be avoided by women, leading to both discomfort to women and wasting funds.
+Furthermore, while the use of urinals remains an efficient option for nearly half of the total population, their presence is often considered impractial outside of toilet rooms specifically for males.
+Supporters of sex-segregated toilets argue that both males and females may feel "awkward" having to share a toilet room with the opposite sex.